D-Skr/wlabs/README.md

 ### 023 Sequelize Intro

 In this lab, you’ll continue using the database we set up during the demo for Clark County Construction.
+You’ll be writing in a new app though, this time one that’s for admin.